tomography/tomoscan/docs/source/install.rst

 tomoScan
 ~~~~~~~~

-Below are the customization steps for 2-BM, you can use these as teplates for your beamline.
+Below are the customization steps for 2-BM, you can use these as templates for your beamline.

 - Create in ~/epics/synApps/support/tomoscan/tomoScanApp/Db
     - tomoScan_2BM_settings.req